 Once you have identified your healthcare agent or proxy, talk to them about the care you do or do not want at the end of your life.
 Have multiple conversations about your wishes and make sure you are heard and understood.

 If you see fit, and if your agent doesn’t already know this information, you can share a bit about the personalities of the people who will be most invested in your health outcomes, and how best to handle these folks in situations when emotions will be running high.

 This can be a serious conversation or it can be full of laughs.
 You get to decide how the conversation plays out.

-It is important to appoint an alternative agent/proxy for exactly this reason.
+It is important to appoint an alternative healthcare agent or proxy in case yours becomes unavailable to execute their duties when you are dying.
 Identify and inform that person as you did your “main” agent/proxy, and list them as an alternate on your advance directive form.

 - Your healthcare agent or proxy;